 calculationSetup/geometryOptimization/@forcemix parameter.
 The default BFGS entry selects the BFGS algorithm, straight selects a straight linear mixing.
-The mixing parameter is set in calculationSetup/geometryOptimization/@forcealpha, the convergence criterion for the change of displacements the atom in calculationSetup/geometryOptimization/@epsdisp, and the convergence criterion for the forces in calculationSetup/geometryOptimization/@epsforce.
+The mixing parameter is set in calculationSetup/geometryOptimization/@forcealpha, the convergence criterion for the change of the atom displacements in calculationSetup/geometryOptimization/@epsdisp, and the convergence criterion for the forces in calculationSetup/geometryOptimization/@epsforce.